MishaFakhar/technical_assessment/README.md

   "skills": "Django, PostgreSQL"
 }
 📌 Notes
-Scraping from Rozee.pk is basic and limited to 5 jobs for demonstration.
+Rozee.pk scraping is limited to 5 listings for demonstration.

-LinkedIn jobs are mocked, not real-time scraped.
+LinkedIn listings are mock data.

-This project is structured for interview/demo purposes.
+This is built for educational/demo purposes.

 🧠 Credits
 Built with ❤️ using: